depalmafarr/qa-capstone-api/README.md

 Sign in and use this app to keep ask people questions and allow them to answer you at any time!

-# Movie Logger Client dev process
+# Mixer Q&A Client dev process

-Started by making sure the app is connected to the api so that users can create accounts and add movies in a user friendly way.
+Started by making sure the app is connected to the api so that users can create accounts and ask quesitons in a user friendly way.
 When I hit issues I used research and other classmates to get through building the front end.
 There are many more styling choices that must be made in the future for this site.

 ## Deployed sites